hienhayho/rag-colls/README.md

 ## :book: Notebooks

 We have provided some notebooks for example usage.
-PLease refer to [notebooks](./notebooks).

 | RAG Tech | Link  | Collab |
 |:----------:|:----------:|:----------:|